You are here

 LIABILITY

-An employer failing to provide coverage as required by law shall be held responsible for compensable injuries in the same manner as an employer having coverage.
-In addition, the Board may assess attorneys' fees, civil penalties and a 10% increase in compensation to the employee.
+An employer failing to provide coverage, as required by law, shall be held responsible for compensable injuries in the same manner as an employer having coverage.
+In addition, the Board may assess attorney’s fees, civil penalties, and a 10% increase in compensation to the employee, if the employer refuses or willfully neglects to secure insurance.

 CIVIL PENALTIES

-Any person who knowingly and intentionally makes any false or misleading statement for the purpose of obtaining or denying benefits or payment under the law may be assessed a civil penalty of not less than $1 ,000.00 or more than $10,000.00 per violation.
+Any person who knowingly and intentionally makes any false or misleading statements for the purpose of obtaining or denying benefits or payment under the law may be assessed a civil penalty of not less than $1,000.00 or more than $10,000 per violation.

 The Board may assess a civil penalty of not less than $500.00 or more than $5,000.00 per occurrence for violation of an employer's duty to provide coverage under the Workers' Compensation Act.